JuustoinenNaksu/MOD-PANEL/README.md

 MOD-PANEL is for minecraft servers to help staff to moderate the server easily.
 - !
 [This is skript] !
-- » make sure that you have skript, skbee and skirpt-GUI installed on to your server « -
+- » make sure that you have skript, skbee and skirpt-GUI installed on to your server «
+- !
+[Please don't change anything in the skript.
+Thank you.] !
+-
 - Downloads:
   - Skript here: https://github.com/SkriptLang/Skript/releases